MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-G-Engineering-Traffic-Operations/part-635-Construction-Maintenance/subpart-A-Contract-Procedures/section-635.102.md

 *Specialty items* means work items identified in the contract which are not normally associated with highway construction and require highly specialized knowledge, abilities or equipment not ordinarily available in the type of contracting organizations qualified and expected to bid on the contract; in general, these items are to be limited to minor components of the overall contract.

-*State transportation department (STD)* means that department, commission, board, or official of any State charged by its laws with the responsibility for highway construction.
-The term “State” should be considered equivalent to “State transportation department” if the context so implies.
+*State department of transportation (State DOT)* means that department, commission, board, or official of any State charged by its laws with the responsibility for highway construction.
+The term “State” should be considered equivalent to State DOT if the context so implies.
+In addition, State Highway Agency (SHA), State Transportation Agency (STA), State Transportation Department, or other similar terms should be considered equivalent to State DOT if the context so implies.

 *Workday* means a calendar day during which construction operations could proceed for a major part of a shift, normally excluding Saturdays, Sundays, and State-recognized legal holidays.

 [62 FR 6873, Feb.
 14, 1997, as amended at 67 FR 75924, Dec.
 10, 2002; 81 FR 86942, Dec.
-2, 2016]
+2, 2016; 85 FR 72931, Nov.
+16, 2020]